 Equity release allows homeowners aged 55 and over to use the equity (money) tied up in their homes to assist with income or capital needs.
-There are two main types of equity release.
-In both cases, the person taking out the equity release plan (the 'borrower') retains the right to live in their home.
+There are two main types.
+In both cases, the person taking out equity release (the 'borrower') retains the right to live in their home.

 The most common type of equity release is a lifetime mortgage (see section 4).
 This is a loan secured against the property that is not usually paid back until the last living borrower dies or moves into permanent long-term care.
-You may need to make regular interest payments on the loan, or the interest may be 'rolled up' until the total loan is repaid.
+You may make regular interest payments on the loan, or the interest may be 'rolled up' until the total loan is repaid.

 Less common are home reversion plans (see section 5).
 These are not loans, meaning there is no interest to pay.
-Instead, the borrower receives a cash sum or sums for selling part or all of their home to the equity release provider.
+Instead, the borrower receives a cash sum, or sums, for selling all, or part of, their home to the equity release provider.
 When the property is sold, which again is usually after the last living borrower dies or moves into permanent long-term care, the equity release provider receives a share of the proceeds.